dcdpr/did-btcr2/chapters/Index.md

 All resolvers of **did:btcr2** DIDs MUST support the ::Beacon Types:: defined in this specification.

-## Aggregation

-Three types of ::BTCR2 Beacons:: are defined: SingletonBeacon, MapBeacon and SMTBeacon.
-Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of  committing to multiple ::BTCR2 Update Announcements:: in a ::Beacon Signal::.

-### Aggregation Participants

-The participants in aggregation are as follows:

-* DID controller \- A party that controls one or more **did:btcr2** identifiers participating in a ::BTCR2 Beacon::.
-* ::Beacon Cohort:: \- The set of unique cryptographic keys participating in a ::BTCR2 Beacon:: that make up its n-of-n MuSig2 Bitcoin address.
-* ::Beacon Aggregator:: \- The entity that coordinates the protocols of an Aggregate ::BTCR2 Beacon::, specifically the "Create Beacon Cohort" and "Announce Beacon Signal" protocols.
-* ::Beacon Participant:: \- A member of a ::Beacon Cohort::, typically a DID controller, that controls cryptographic keys required to partially authorize the broadcasting of a ::Beacon Signal:: to the Bitcoin blockchain.
-* Verifier \- A party verifying a **did:btcr2** identifier presentation.

-How coordination between an aggregator and multiple ::Beacon Participants:: is managed is out of scope, but one possible mechanism is outlined in “MuSig2 3-of-3 Multisig with Coordinator Facilitation” at [MuSig2 Sequence Diagrams](https://developer.blockchaincommons.com/musig/sequence/#musig2-3-of-3-multisig-with-coordinator-facilitation).

-When defining a ::Beacon Cohort::, the ::Beacon Aggregator:: may define the conditions for the cohort, including but not limited to:

-* Automatic publication to ::CAS:: (::Map Beacon:: only).
-* Minimum and/or maximum number of ::Beacon Participants::.
-* Minimum and/or maximum number of DIDs per ::Beacon Participant::.
-* Cost of enrollment.
-* Cost per signal per DID or ::Beacon Participant::.
-* Minimum and/or maximum time between signals.
-* Number of pending updates that trigger a signal.

 #### Singleton Beacon

 A ::Singleton Beacon:: is a ::BTCR2 Beacon:: that can be used to announce commitments to a single ::BTCR2 Update:: targeting a single DID document.
 It creates a ::Beacon Signal:: that commits to a single ::BTCR2 Update Announcement::.
 This is typically done directly by the DID controller, as there is no ::Beacon Cohort::.